webpack --env prod

 SyncBailHook

-Triggered when parsing the typeof
+Triggered when parsing the typeof of an identifier

 Called when parsing a function call.

-eval(/* something */);
+identifierexpressioneval(/* something */);

 parser.hooks.call.for('eval').tap('MyPlugin', expression => {});